Eschatologue/CM_wiki/docs/class/sorcerer/divine.md

 Whenever you cast a spell that restores Hit Points to a creature, you can modify that spell in one of the following ways:

-**Empowered Healing**{ .inl } You can add your Charisma modifier to one of the spell's healing rolls.
+**Empowered Healing**{.inl} You can add your Charisma modifier to one of the spell's healing rolls.

-**Discounted Metamagic**{ .inl } You can reduce the cost of one of your Metamagic options on that spell by 1 Sorcery Point.
+**Discounted Metamagic**{.inl} You can reduce the cost of one of your Metamagic options on that spell by 1 Sorcery Point.

 ### Level 14: Otherworldly Wings